 Things worth noting:

-- Canadian Tire and Honest Eds are great places to get mason jars
+– Canadian Tire is a great place to get mason jars

 – China town has some really nice bags at low-cost